Staberinde/digital-land-airflow/README.md

 ## Overview

 This repository contains the [Apache Airflow](https://airflow.apache.org/) [DAG](https://airflow.apache.org/docs/apache-airflow/stable/concepts/dags.html)'s used in running the Digital Land pipeline (ETL) infrastructure.

+### Note on Terminology

+The term `pipeline` is used in this document to encompass both the updating and processing of a collection, which different from the use in `digital-land-python` where `pipeline` tends to refer to just the processing of a collection

 ## Prerequisites